 Under floor heating.
 It is imperative that the property is dry, warm and ventilated.
-Sub-floor, plaster-work ad decorations should be thoroughly cured before the timber is delivered.
+Sub-floor, plaster-work and decorations should be thoroughly cured before the timber is delivered.

-The sub-floor should be thoroughly dry with 2% moisture content maximum, the temperature should be between 16-23°C and the relative humidity between 50-65%.
+The sub-floor should be thoroughly dry with 4% moisture content maximum, the temperature ambient should be between 16-23°C and the relative humidity between 50-65%.

-The floor should be acclimatised withing the property for 5 days with underfloor heating.
+The floor should be acclimatised within the property for 5 days with underfloor heating.

 In the case of newly laid screed, this must be allowed to dry naturally without turning on the heating.
 Allow 2 weeks drying time for every cm of floor screed.
 We would recommend to either use a PVC damp screen if floating or a liquid DPM if sticking down.
 This will ensure no moisture is released into the flooring.

 If a glue down method is used a semi flexible adhesive must be used, we can supply Bona R850 or Bona R848.
-If a floating method is used a suitable underlay must be used such as quick-therm.
+If a floating method is used a suitable underlay can be used such as Quick-Therm.

 Before commencing the installation, reduce the temperature to 17°C and maintain this temperature for a further period of three days after installation.
-After this time, the temperature can be increased by 3°C per 24 hour period until a comfortable room temperature level is achieved.
-Whilst not exceeding the 27° limit below the floor.
+After this time, the temperature can be increased by 1°C per 24 hour period until a comfortable room temperature level is achieved without exceeding the 27° limit below the floor.
 Please note it is recommend to leave the heating on during the summer months to maintain a stable environment for the flooring.
 The temperature need to be adjusted slowly in seasonal change rapid changes for instance on a cold snap can damage the flooring.

 Rugs, carpets and mats should not be used as these can greatly increase the surface temperature of wood flooring.

 Please note that a constant humidity is essential to the well being of the floor.
 Too much moisture in the atmosphere will call the wood to expand and spring.
 Not enough will cause the wood to dry out and shrink.
-Our wood is stored an a ambient temperature and humidity and your order will be dispatched at between 8-11% moisture content.
-If after installation, the timber absorbs or discharges 1% in moisture content across the floor this could result in moment up to 2.5 mm per m2.
+Our wood is stored an a ambient temperature and humidity and your order will be dispatched at between 8-10% moisture content.
+If after installation, the timber absorbs or discharges 1% in moisture content across the floor this could result in movement of up to 2.5 mm per square metre area.